MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/authentication-overview.md

 Server-to-server authentication is the validation of a server's request for resources that is based on a trust relationship established between the STS of the server that runs SharePoint Server and the STS of another server that supports the OAuth server-to-server protocol, such as on-premises running SharePoint Server, Exchange Server 2016, Skype for Business 2016, or Azure Workflow Service, and SharePoint Server running in Microsoft 365.
 Based on this trust relationship, a requesting server can access secured resources on the SharePoint server on behalf of a specified user account, subject to server and user permissions.

 For example, a server running Exchange Server 2016 can request resources of a server running SharePoint Server for a specific user account.
-This provision contrasts with app authentication, in which the app does not have access to user account credential information.
+This provision contrasts with app authentication, in which the app doesn't have access to user account credential information.
 The user can be currently signed in to the server making the resource request or not, depending on the service and the request.

 When a server running SharePoint Server attempts to access a resource on a server or a server attempts to access a resource on a server running SharePoint Server, the incoming access request must be authenticated so that the server accepts the incoming access request and subsequent data.
-Server-to-server authentication verifies that the server running SharePoint Server and the user whom it is representing are trusted.
+Server-to-server authentication verifies that the server running SharePoint Server and the user whom it's representing are trusted.

-The token that is used for a server-to-server authentication is a server-to-server token, not a logon token.
+The token that is used for a server-to-server authentication is a server-to-server token, not a sign in token.
 The server-to-server token contains information about the server that requests access and the user account on whose behalf the server is acting.

 For on-premises servers, an example basic process is as follows: